tcfw/didem/README.md

 ### Blockchain

-The blockchain is loosely based on the TenderMint cosensus algorithm to provide a simple and efficient agreement on top of permissioned nodes.
-The blockchain provides a simple storage agreement protocol for recording DID and VC's within IPFS as well as maintaining active or revoked state of the records.
+The blockchain is loosely based on the TenderMint consensus algorithm to provide a simple and efficient agreement on top of permissioned nodes.
+The blockchain provides a simple storage agreement protocol for recording DID and VC's within IPFS as well as maintaining the active or revoked state of the records.

 Each consensus round only has 1 proposer.
 The round proposers are selected via an external randomness beacon provided by [drand](https://drand.love/).